eanplatter/parseQueue/README.md

 We will begin by making it possible to create questions, primarily because this is the most important feature of our queue.

-Let's start with just the view and controller.
-We want to ensure our users can make questions before we worry about writing them to the database.
+Let's start with our service as it will be where our data begins and ends.

 <ul>
-	<li></li>
-	<li>Create an input field in the index with a model</li>
+	<li>Go to your parse service and create a POST method, that takes in a question as a parameter.</li>
 </ul>